 An institution whose Perkins cohort default rate is 50% or greater for three consecutive federal award years loses eligibility to participate in the Perkins program for the remainder of the federal award year in which the DOE determines that the institution has lost its eligibility and for the two subsequent federal award years.
 None of our institutions has had a Perkins cohort default rate of 50% or greater for any of the last three federal award years.
 The DOE also will not provide any additional federal funds to an institution for Perkins loans in any federal award year in which the institution's Perkins cohort default rate is 25% or greater.
-Such institutions participating in the Perkins program.
-The Perkins cohort default rate at our Denver, Colorado institution was 42.0% for students scheduled to begin repayment in the 2009-2010 federal award year.
-The DOE did not provide any additional Federal Capital Contribution Funds for Perkins loans out of its existing Perkins loan fund.
+Such institutions also may be subject to provisional certification.
+Our Denver, Colorado institution and our New Britain, Connecticut institution are our only institutions participating in the Perkins program.
+The Perkins cohort default rate at our Denver institution was 30.5% for students scheduled to begin repayment in the 2011-2012 federal award year.
+The DOE did not provide any additional Federal Capital Contribution Funds for Perkins loans to the institution.
+Our Denver institution continues to make loans out of its existing Perkins loan fund.
 It is provisionally certified because its default rate under the Federal Perkins Loan program that was published most recently prior to the effective date of its program participation agreement exceeded 30.0% and also based on its change in ownership.
-The Perkins cohort default rate at our New Britain institution was 14.3% for students scheduled to begin repayment in the 2009-2010 federal ward year the DOE as a result of its change in ownership.
+The Perkins cohort default rate at our New Britain institution was 0% for students scheduled to begin repayment in the 2011-2012 federal award year.
+The institution is provisionally certified by the DOE as a result of its change in ownership.